I must confess – I’m not really into ancient sites, it’s just not my thing.

 I decided to do a 2-week Intrepid Tour of Egypt and as part of that, you visit much more than just the Pyramids.
 We visited Abu Simbel, Valley of the Kings, the Pyramids, Luxor Temple, Philae Temple, Kom Ombo Temple, and Edfu Temple, Medinat Habu Temple, and the Sphinx.
 For someone who isn’t a temple person…this is overload.

-As I looked around at the ancient sites of Egypt, there was one thing kept running through my head; how the hell they got there and how long it took them to build it.
+As I looked around at the ancient sites of Egypt, one thing kept running through my head; how the hell they got there and how long it took them to build it.

 How Did These Ancient Egyptian Sites Come to Be?